 ArgoCD offers an alternative to Flux.
 It belongs to the Argo project, which is also based at the CNCF, and which is, just like Flux, in the second maturity level (incubator phase).
 A comprehensive comparison of the two GitOps operators can be found later in the article.

 A newer competitor is Fleet, which is developed by Rancher.
 Its special ability is that it is able to manage not just one, but a fleet of clusters.
 PipeCD is similarly young and has an even broader focus.
 Like Fleet, it promises the ability to manage multiple Kubernetes clusters, and it also offers a UI.
 In addition, it can handle Terraform and some services from the major cloud providers.

 GitOps combined with CI

 Jenkins X also offers a broader focus, but in a different area.
 Contrary to what the name suggests, it differs greatly from the well-known Jenkins server.
 It’s not a monolithic tool, but rather it consists of different components, such as Tekton for running pipelines and Kaniko for building images.
-At the heart of Jenkins X is a CLI that the developers have rewritten for the current version 3 along with some fundamental architectural changes.
+At the heart of Jenkins X is the CLI “jx”.

 Overall, Jenkins X is more powerful than ArgoCD and Flux, and therefore it is more difficult to integrate into existing workflows.
 But it offers a significantly larger range of features.
 It is opinionated, i.e. it relieves the user of having to make many decisions, but it also reduces flexibility.
 Jenkins X is a complete continuous integration and continuous delivery (CI/CD) package.
 In contrast to this, the pure GitOps operators need an additional CI server for many use cases, which, for example, automates tests and builds images and makes them available in the registry.